Habits of Penny Pinchers.

 4. They wait for items to go on sale.

 A penny pincher would never pay full price.
 They wait for items to go on sale, if not clearance.
-They avoid impulse purchases and consider all purchases carefully.
+They make a list of things they would like purchase – wants vs. needs.
+A thrifty person avoids avoid impulse purchases and consider all purchases carefully.
 They know the price will eventually come down, and they are waiting patiently for that to happen.

 5. They use an item until it wears out.